cbm80amiga/PropFonts/README.md

 # PropFonts
 Proportional fonts used in my gfx libraries

-Use OPTIMIZE_BIG_FONTS for higher rendering speed mainly for big fonts
+Use OPTIMIZE_BIG_FONTS flag for higher rendering speed mainly for big fonts

 If you find it useful and want to buy me a coffee or a beer: